keenanhi/keenanhi.github.io/mini-series/getting-started/_posts/2015-04-24-Get-Started-Part-2.md

 The binary system is just a system of counting that is easy for computers to use.
 We humans use a system of counting that goes something like "0, 1, 2, 3, 4, 5, 6, 7, 8, 9".
 For any value above that, we shift over a decimal place and start again, "10, 11, 12, 13, 14...
 21, 21, 23, 24...
 31, 32, 33, 34... etc".
 You know how it goes from there (I hope).
 This is called a **base ten**, or **decimal** counting system, because we have ten different symbols that we use in representing any given value.

 In contrast to this system, computers use a **base-two** counting system (which is just another word for binary), which only uses two symbols: 0 and 1.
 A computer counts "0, 1" and then shift over a decimal place and start again: "10, 11, 100, 101, 110, 111, 1000, 1001... etc".
-These are just different ways of representing the same values: 0 in binary is 0 in decimal, 1 in binary is 1 in decimal, 10 in binary is 2 in decimal, 11 in binary is 3 in decimal, 100 in binary is 4 in decimal, and so on, forever (for more on conversion information, see wikipedia: https://en.wikipedia.org/wiki/Binary_number#Counting_in_binary).
+These are just different ways of representing the same values: 0 in binary is 0 in decimal, 1 in binary is 1 in decimal, 10 in binary is 2 in decimal, 11 in binary is 3 in decimal, 100 in binary is 4 in decimal, and so on, forever (for more on conversion information, [see wikipedia](https://en.wikipedia.org/wiki/Binary_number#Counting_in_binary)).

 Each digit in a base-two number, at least for a digital system like a computer, is called a **bit**, and it turns out that the number of different values we can represent in a binary number is directly related to how many bits (how many digits) it contains: specifically by raising 2 to the number of bits.
 So if we had a 4-bit number, we would have 2^4 = 8 values we can represent.
 We can count these ourselves: 000, 001, 010, 011, 100, 101, 110, 111, which, remember, represent 0 through 7 in decimal (note that here we are using **leading zeros**, which are zeros on the left hand side meant to be placeholders.
 These are meaningless, just as they are meaningless in base-ten, e.g. when you are writing a date: 04/01/2015 which we understand as 4/1/2015)